 Total: 30 semester hours

-Designed to develop fluency and accuracy in written and oral expression.
+Designed to develop fluency in reading Spanish; cultural emphasis.
 May be offered as Writing Intensive.
-Recommended: SPN 202; or may be taken concurrently with SPN 202.
+Recommended: SPN 201.
 (University Program Group IV-B: Studies in Cultures Outside of the Anglo-American Tradition)

 Advanced Grammar and Composition

 Intended for those with some skill in speaking Spanish who wish to achieve greater fluency.
-Recommended: SPN 202 and SPN 214.
+Recommended: SPN 202.

 Culture and Civilization of Spain